IntersectMBO/plutus/docs/plutus-ir/plutus-ir.md

-                      TVD   # the type variable for the datatype TVD.. # the argument type variables of the datatype x     # the name of the destructor function C..   # the constructors of the datatype )
+                      TVD   # the type variable for the datatype TVD.. # the argument type variables of the datatype x     # the name of the destructor function VD..  # the constructors of the datatype )
-Constructor C   := (con
-                       x  # the name of the constructor T  # the type of the constructor )
 ```

 Here is an example, constructing `[1]`: